ianfromdover/cannonball/README.md

 To install the game itself to play, head over to the Releases page and download the latest version of `cannonball.apk`

 Please ensure that your Android device has at been updated to at least Android 12 and meets the [minimum device requirements to run Lightship ARDK](https://lightship.dev/docs/ardk/ardk_fundamentals/system_reqs.html#runtime-requirements)
-This project was tested on a Samsung Galaxy S10 and Samsung Galaxy S20+
+This project was tested on a Samsung Galaxy S10, Galaxy S20+ and Galaxy S22+.

 For installing the project for development,